Skip to main content

 Community Integration and Social Benefits

-Urban forests provide substantial social benefits requiring community-focused planning:
+Urban forests provide social benefits requiring community-focused planning:

 1. Public Health and Wellbeing Enhancement